Entry modes in reshoring strategies: An empirical analysis

 MetadataShow full item record

 The Entry Mode (EM) choice is a fundamental issue in reshoring initiatives.
-Despite several authors have studied the determinants of offshoring EM, no study has investigated so far the factors affecting the reshoring EM.
-The purpose of this paper is to examine which factors influence this critical choice.
-By adopting a multi-level approach, our investigation includes industry-, country-, firm- and project-specific variables, besides the EM adopted in the offshore location.
-Using a sample of 677 cross-industry and cross-country reshoring initiatives, we found that offshoring EM significantly constrains the subsequent reshoring EM.
+Despite several authors have studied the determinants of offshoring EM, no study has investigated so far the factors affecting the reshoring EM and its relation with the offshoring EM.
+The purpose of this paper is to examine which factors influence entry mode choice in reshoring initiatives.
+We develop a conceptual framework that explains the reshoring EM in terms of country-, industry-, firm- and project-specific factors, in addition to the offshoring EM choice.
+Next, we test this model by using a sample of 677 cross-industry and cross-country reshoring projects.
+Based on the results, we find that offshoring EM significantly constrains the subsequent reshoring EM.
+More in detail, firms adopting offshore insourcing entry modes tend to retain these modes in reshoring.
 Furthermore, reshoring EM is explained by industry- and project-specific factors, while offshoring EM is influenced by a broader set of industry-, country-, and firm-specific factors.
-This study fills a gap in the reshoring literature by analyzing influential factors in EM choice and by offering a comparison between the determinants of offshoring and reshoring EM.
+This study fills a gap in the reshoring literature by analysing influential factors in EM choice and by offering a comparison between the determinants of offshoring and reshoring EM.